astronomer/docs/learn/get-started-with-airflow.md

   :::

-## Step 6: Make a change to example DAG
+## Step 6: Make a change to the example DAG

 Now that you can run DAGs and navigate the UI, let's make a change to the `example_astronauts` DAG and run it again.